- National Average Bathroom Remodel Cost Ranges

 Toilets are essential, but they don’t have to break the bank.
 Simple one-piece toilets can cost as little as $100.
 However, some advanced models may cost up to $5,000.

 Most homeowners installing a standard toilet can expect to pay around $500.
-Of course, two-piece toilets will always cost more.
+Installing low flow toilets can improve water efficiency and reduce utility bills, making them a popular choice for eco-friendly bathroom remodels.
+Alternatively, two-piece toilets will always cost more.

 Sink & Faucets

 Installing a sink and faucet can cost just a few hundred dollars unless you upgrade to luxury options.
+Replacing faucets is a simple upgrade that can enhance both style and water efficiency, making it a popular DIY project for homeowners.
 Alternatively, your costs may rise if you’re altering the layout of your bathroom and the plumbing needs to be recalibrated.

 The great thing about faucets is luxury options are available for a wide range of prices.
 Faucets are another area where people like to invest in a luxury element.